lstmemery/jekyll-now/_posts/2017-1-21-Why-Kagglers-Love-XGBoost.md

 One of the more delightfully named theorems in data science is called "The No Free Lunch Theorem."
 It states "any two algorithms are equivalent when their performance is averaged across all possible problems."(4) If that's true, why did over half of the winning solutions for the data science competition website [Kaggle](https://www.kaggle.com) in 2015 contain XGBoost?(1) How does XGBoost even work?
 What does it look like in action?

-I intend to answer these questions and intend to do it without asking you to do (too much) math.
-One thing you will have to know about is decision trees.
+I intend to answer these questions without asking you to do (too much) math.
+You will have to know about decision trees.
 A beautiful and intuitive introduction to decision trees can be found [here](http://www.r2d3.us/visual-intro-to-machine-learning-part-1/).

-## Gradient Boosting
+## Gradient Boosted Trees Explained

 Overfitting is the machine learning equivalent of cramming.
 If you only memorized the material without drawing out generalizations, you'll flub the final exam.
-Decision trees are excellent crammers so data scientists have developed special techniques to make sure that they don't overfit.
+Decision trees are great crammers, so data scientists have developed several techniques to make sure that they don't overfit.

 One method is called boosting.
-Instead of training one strong learner (the overfitting decision tree) we instead train many weak (underfitting) learners in sequence.
+Instead of training one strong learner (the overfitting decision tree) we instead train several weak (underfitting) learners in sequence.
 The trick is that the current tree is informed about which examples the previous tree got wrong.
-In order for boosting to work, the learners need to be wrong in different ways.
-This way, the weaknesses found in some learners can compensated by others.
+For boosting to work, the learners need to be incorrect in different ways.
+At the end of training, each tree votes on how each example should be classified.
+This way, the weaknesses found in some learners can be compensated by others.

-A classic implementation is adaptive boosting (AdaBoost), where the misclassified examples of the previous tree are given additional weight.
-Thus, the current tree has extra incentive to get to previously misclassified examples right.
+Adaptive boosting (AdaBoost) is a classic implementation of boosting.
+The first tree is punished equally for each misclassification.
+The next tree will be punished more harshly for getting the same examples wrong as the previous tree.
+This tactic will cause the new tree to prioritize making decisions that will correctly classify the previous hardest cases.

 Gradient boosting is another flavor of boosting.
-The first tree fits normally, but the second tree tries to find the decisions that would minimize the errors of the of the previous tree.
-This is difficult because we don't know the mathematical function that describes our data.
-If we did, we would just use the function!
+The first tree fits the data in the typical fashion.
+The next tree tries to find the decisions that would minimize the error of the of the previous tree.
+It would be simple to minimize the error if we knew the mathematical function that described the data.
+If we knew the function, we wouldn't be trying to approximate it with decisions tree in the first place!
+We'll need a new tactic to minimize error without knowing the function.

 Imagine you on top of a hill enveloped in fog.
 You can't see more than a step in front of you.
-What be reasonable a reasonable way of finding the fastest way down?
+What would be a reasonable way of finding the fastest way down?
 One way would be to put your foot out in each direction and feel the steepest way down.
-After you've done that in every direction, step down the steepest slope.
-Repeat until you are at the bottom.
-This is called gradient descent.
-When this is used to find a tree that minimize the errors of the previous tree it is called a gradient boosted tree algorithm.
+Now, step down the steepest slope you found.
+Repeat this process until you are at the bottom.
+Data scientists call this algorithm gradient descent.
+In this context, we call it the Gradient Boosted Trees algorithm.

 <figure>
     <img src='{{ site.baseurl }}/assets/gradient_descent.gif' alt='Gradient Descent' />